MuLancer/APEuro/country/Britain.md

 ## The Stuarts
 James VI of Scotland
-   - _Econ_: The cost of government increased which led to needs to consult two parliaments.
+   - _***Econ***_: The cost of government increased which led to needs to consult two parliaments.
 The Parliamentary control over finance played a crucial role in Parliament's eventual trumph over royal absolutism.
    - _Political_: three-part program which didn't end up successufl without the support from Parliament.
         - unite England with Scotland
         - create a continental style standing army
         - New  system of royal France
-     -
+     - _Religion_:
       > "No Bishop, No King"
-   As a result, he failed to satisfied the radical Calvinist Portestants, known as Puritans during the Stuart period.
+     >As a result, he failed to satisfied the radical Calvinist Portestants, known as Puritans during the Stuart period.
 Therefore, Puritans became more extreme and many Puritans fled to America.

 Charles I
+*
+* _Religion_:  Support for Arminian Wing of the Anglican Church
+     * oppose to predestination
+     * refused to deny that Catholics were Christians
+     * anger the Puritans
+ - Warfare

 ## English Civil War

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTkxMjM0MDcsNDkzMTcxNDgsLTE4MT
-M4NDk0MzUsLTE0NjcyMjU5MjUsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbMTg1NjY0ODAzNSw0OTMxNzE0OCwtMTgxMz
+g0OTQzNSwtMTQ2NzIyNTkyNSw3MzA5OTgxMTZdfQ==
 -->